 Deepa Bhasthi is a writer and International Booker Prize winning literary translator working in Kannada and English.

-In 2025 she became the first Indian translator and the first translator of colour to be awarded the International Booker Prize.
+Deepa is the first Indian translator and the first translator of colour to be awarded the International Booker Prize.

 Her cultural criticism, essays, columns and journalism have been published extensively in Indian and international publications, anthologies and art book projects.
 She is the author of a children’s book ‘Champi and the Fig Tree’ in Kannada and English.